 Trigger actions

 Use Actions to notify the appropriate parties of the results of your Validation runs.
-These Actions can be triggered for either successful or failed Validation runs.
+Actions can be triggered on failure severity, Validation success, or all Validations.
 Validations are executed using Checkpoints, which each have a list of Actions that will be executed when each run has finished.
 By default, GX Cloud creates a Checkpoint for each Data Asset that you create.
 Optionally, you can also use a Checkpoint that you have created manually.
 This example will demonstrate how to create a SlackNotificationAction

 and append it to the list of Actions on a given Checkpoint.